johngonz0/RSA/README.md

 npm install
 ```

-## Running the Example
+## Running the Tests

-The repository includes a test file (`test.ts`) that demonstrates both RSA encryption/decryption and digital signatures with example values:
+The repository includes a test file (`test.ts`) that demonstrates both RSA encryption/decryption and digital signatures with example values.
-- p = 61 (first prime number)
-- q = 53 (second prime number)
-- e = 17 (public exponent)
-- message = 65 (example message to encrypt/sign)

-To run the example:
+To run the tests:
 ```bash
 npx tsc && node dist/test.js
 ```